eddeuser2017/commercialize_api/README.md

 ```
 [![response](https://github.com/eddeuser2017/commercialize_api/blob/master/scorePerson_response.png)]

-[httpErrorCodes]
+[HTTP ERROR CODES][http]

+* An example of the api that is hosted in this repository is located in my swagger hub at [commercialize api][soa1]

+#How do i deploy my newly created API ?
-* An example of the api that is hosted in this repository is located in my swagger hub at [commercialize api][soa1]; there are some changes that need to be made from swagger hub so you can copy into the cloud hosting provider of API management suite. created a working example of the API that works in AWS see [api_cloud]
+There are some changes that need to be made from swagger hub so you can copy into the cloud hosting provider of API management suite. created a working example of the API that works in AWS see [api_cloud]

 # [AWS][aws1] specific information